Core

 else: print(delta_text(o) or '',end='')

-Otters are charismatic members of the weasel family, found on every continent except Australia and Antarctica.
-There are 13-14 species in total, ranging from the Asian small-clawed otter (smallest) to the giant otter and sea otter (largest).
+Otters are charismatic members of the weasel family found on every continent except Australia and Antarctica.
+There are 13 species in total, including sea otters and river otters.

-These semi-aquatic mammals have elongated bodies, long tails, and soft, dense fur.
-Otters have the densest fur of any animal—as many as a million hairs per square inch.
-They're equipped with powerful webbed feet for swimming and seal-like abilities for holding breath underwater, with river otters able to hold their breath for up to 8 minutes.
+These aquatic mammals have elongated bodies, long tails, and soft, dense fur.
+In fact, otters have the densest fur of any animal—as many as a million hairs per square inch.
+Webbed feet and powerful tails make otters strong swimmers.

 All otters are expert hunters that eat fish, crustaceans, and other critters.
-Sea otters have an ingenious method to open shellfish by floating on their backs, placing a rock on their chest, then smashing mollusks against it.
-River otters are especially playful, gamboling on land and splashing into rivers.
+Sea otters float on their backs, place a rock on their chest, then smash mollusks down on it until it breaks open.
+They're also known for being playful animals, engaging in activities like sliding into water on natural slides.

-Otters are * charismatic members of the weasel family, found on every continent except Australia and Antarctica. * * There are 13-14 species in total, ranging from * the Asian small-clawed otter (smallest) to the giant otter and sea otter (largest).
+Otters are * charismatic members of the weasel family found on every continent except Australia and Antarctica. * There are 13 species in total, including sea otters and river otters.

-These semi-aquatic mammals have * elongated bodies, long tails, and soft, dense fur. * Otters have the densest fur of any animal—as many as a million hairs per square inch.
-They’re * equipped with powerful webbed feet for swimming and seal-like abilities for holding breath underwater, with * * river otters able to hold their breath for up to 8 minutes.
+These aquatic mammals have * elongated bodies, long tails, and soft, dense fur.
+In fact, * otters have the densest fur of any animal—as many as a million hairs per square inch. * Webbed feet and powerful tails make otters strong swimmers.

-* All otters are expert hunters that eat fish, crustaceans, and other critters. * Sea otters have an ingenious method to open shellfish by floating on their backs, placing a rock on their chest, then smashing mollusks against it. * River otters are especially playful, gamboling on land and splashing into rivers.
+* All otters are expert hunters that eat fish, crustaceans, and other critters. * Sea otters float on their backs, place a rock on their chest, then smash mollusks down on it until it breaks open.
+They’re also known for being * playful animals, engaging in activities like sliding into water on natural slides.

 • id: chatcmpl-xxx